The Minimal Axion Minimal Linear $\sigma$ Model: The Axion and ALP Phenomenology

 \subsubsection{The Fine-Tuning Problem}

 The presence of different scales in the scalar potential leads to a fine-tuning problem in the model.
 As already mentioned, the parameter $\xi$ measures the tension between the EW scale and the $SO(5)$ SSB scale, as shown in Eq.~(\ref{C1expanded}).
 In models where axions or ALPs are dynamically originated, a new scale $f_s$ is present and typically much larger than the EW scale.
 Once the scalar field $s$ develops a VEV, the scale $f$ receives a contribution proportional to $\sqrt\lsp f_s$, as can be read in Eq.~(\ref{VSSB}).
 This leads to $f\approx f_s\gg v$, or $\lsp \ll 1$: this represents two sides of the same fine-tuning problem.

-In the ALP model presented here $f_s\sim200\TeV$ and therefore a value of $\lsp\lesssim10^{-4}$ would be necessary to not modify, excessively, the scale $f$.
-In generic AML$\s$M, much larger values for $f_s$ are typically necessary to pass the different experimental bounds on the axion/ALP couplings and then a much stronger fine-tuning on $\lsp$ has to be invoked\footnote{In Ref.~\cite{USFUTURE}, an ALP model in the ML$\s$M will be presented where the fine-tuning problem is solved, but at the price of renouncing to one of the assumptions listed in Sect.~\ref{Sect.AxionMLsModel}.}.
+This is actually the case for any QCD axion arising in the ML$\s$M. Instead, in the ALP model presented here $f_s\sim1\TeV$ and therefore no tuning is required on $\lsp$ (see also Ref.~\cite{Alonso-Gonzalez:2018vpc}).